Definition of yogurt

 : a fermented slightly acid often flavored semisolid food made of milk and milk solids to which cultures of two bacteria (Lactobacillus bulgaricus and Streptococcus thermophilus) have been added

-Origin of YOGURT
+Origin and Etymology of yogurt

 First Known Use: 1625